enricoteterra/readinglist/README.md

 2020
-- Object-oriented programming: Some history, and challenges for the next fifty years (black)
+- object-oriented programming: some history, and challenges for the next fifty years (black)
 - a pattern language (alexander)
 - making reliable distributed systems in the presence of software errors (armstrong)
 - drive, what motivates us (pink)